pietro-butti/LatticeGPU.jl/docs/src/dirac.md

 ```
 where $$(b,r)$$ labels the lattice points as explained in the module `Space`

-The function [`pfrandomize!`](@ref), userfull for stochastic sources, is also present.
+The function [`pfrandomize!`](@ref), userful for stochastic sources, is also present.
 It
-randomizes a  fermion field either in all the space or in a specifit time-slice.
+randomizes a fermion field, either in all the space or in a specific time-slice.

 The generic interface of these functions reads